Virginia State

 Investigating employee benefits and incentives (e.g., pretax savings opportunities).
 Lesson – Employer and Employee Rights and Responsibilities

 Describing the types and purposes of local, state, and federal taxes and the way each is levied and used.
-Lesson – Taxation Overview
+Lesson – Tax Basics You Need to Know

 Exploring how tax structures affect individuals of different income levels.
-Lesson – Taxation Overview
+Lesson – Tax Basics You Need to Know

 Computing local taxes on products and services.
-Lesson – Sales Tax
+Lesson – Sales Tax: Who Pays, Collects, and Why?

 Completing standard employment tax forms.
-Lesson – Tax Filing and the Form 1040
+Lesson – Income Tax Filing Tips & Tricks

 Describing information relevant to the completion of state and federal income tax forms.
-Lesson – Tax Filing and the Form 1040
+Lesson – Income Tax Filing Tips & Tricks

 The student will demonstrate knowledge of personal financial planning by

 Identifying short-term and long-term personal financial goals.
-Lesson – Budgeting
+Lesson – Break Free From Money Stress with a Budget

 Identifying anticipated and unanticipated income and expenses.
 Budget Game – Core Component